Libertarianism (metaphysics): Critique

 Randolph Clarke objects that Kane's depiction of free will is not truly libertarian but rather a form of compatibilism.
 The objection asserts that although the outcome of an SFA is not determined, one's history up to the event is; so the fact that an SFA will occur is also determined.
 The outcome of the SFA is based on chance, and from that point on one's life is determined.
 This kind of freedom, says Clarke, is no different from the kind of freedom argued for by compatibilists, who assert that even though our actions are determined, they are free because they are in accordance with our own wills, much like the outcome of an SFA.

 Kane responds that the difference between causal indeterminism and compatibilism is "ultimate control—the originative control exercised by agents when it is 'up to them' which of a set of possible choices or actions will now occur, and up to no one and nothing else over which the agents themselves do not also have control".
 UR assures that the sufficient conditions for one's actions do not lie before one's own birth.

 Galen Strawson holds that there is a fundamental sense in which free will is impossible, whether determinism is true or not.
 He argues for this position with what he calls his "basic argument", which aims to show that no-one is ever ultimately morally responsible for their actions, and hence that no one has free will in the sense that usually concerns us.

 In his book defending compatibilism, Freedom Evolves, Daniel Dennett spends a chapter criticising Kane's theory.
-Kane believes freedom is based on certain rare and exceptional events, which he calls self-forming actions or SFA's.
+Kane believes freedom is based on certain rare and exceptional events, which he calls self-forming actions or SFAs.
 Dennett notes that there is no guarantee such an event will occur in an individual's life.
 If it does not, the individual does not in fact have free will at all, according to Kane.
 Yet they will seem the same as anyone else.
 Dennett finds an essentially indetectable notion of free will to be incredible.